What Library Technicians and Assistants Do

 - Maintain computer databases used to locate library materials

-- Help plan and participate in special programs, such as used-book sales, storytimes and outreach programs
+- Help plan and participate in special programs, such as used-book sales, story times, or outreach programs

-Library technicians and assistants are usually supervised by a librarian.
-Library technicians typically have more responsibilities than library assistants, such as administering library programs and overseeing lower level staff.
+A librarian usually supervises library technicians and assistants.
+Library technicians and assistants usually help patrons find information and organize library materials.
+However, library technicians typically have more responsibilities than library assistants, such as administering library programs and overseeing lower level staff.

 Library technicians and assistants in smaller libraries have a broader range of duties.
 In larger libraries, they tend to specialize in a particular area, such as user services or technical services.
-Technicians and assistants in user services assist library patrons with locating resources and information.
-Those in technical services research and acquire, catalog, and process materials to be added to the library’s collections.
+Technicians and assistants specializing in user services assist library patrons with locating resources and information.
+Those specializing in technical services research, acquire, catalog, and process materials to be added to the library’s collections.

-Academic library technicians and assistants assist students, faculties, and staff in colleges and universities.
-They help students, faculty, and staff access resources and information related to coursework or research projects.
-Some help teach students how to access and use library resources.
-They may work at service desks for reserve materials, special collections or computer labs.
+Academic library technicians and assistants help students, faculties, and staff in colleges and universities access resources and information related to coursework or research projects.
+Some teach students how to access and use library resources.
+They may work at service desks for reserve materials, special collections, or computer labs.

-Public library technicians and assistants work in their community libraries to serve all members of the public.
-They help patrons find books to read for pleasure; assist patrons with their research for schoolwork, business, or personal interest; and teach patrons how to access the library’s resources.
+Public library technicians and assistants work in community libraries to serve members of the public.
+They help patrons find books to read for pleasure, assist patrons with their research, or teach patrons how to access the library’s resources.
 Some technicians in public libraries may help plan programs for users, such as story time for children, book clubs for teens or adults, or other educational or recreational activities.

-School library technicians and assistants show students how to find and use library resources, maintain textbook collections and they help teachers develop curriculum materials.
+School library technicians and assistants show students how to find and use library resources, maintain textbook collections, and help teachers develop curriculum materials.

 Special library technicians and assistants work in libraries in government agencies, corporations, museums, law firms, and medical centers.
 They assist users, search library resources, compile bibliographies, and provide information on subjects of interest to the organization.